 Brunkage recipe from 1860

-This brunkage recipe is a bit different than present-day brunkage recipes, the cookies from this recipe will not become as crispy and a little hard to chew.
-They are softer and therefor more gentle on the teeth.
+This Brunkage recipe is a bit different than present-day Brunkage recipes, the cookies from this recipe will not become as crispy and a little hard to chew.
+They are softer and therefore more gentle on the teeth.
 This Christmas cookie recipe was written by a Danish woman named Eulalia Ussing.

 - 75 gram finely chopped almonds